bugaiov/capwatch/README.md

     $ gem install capwatch
     $ capwatch

-Don't forget to edit `~/.capwatch` with the amount of cryptocurrencies that you hold.
+Don't forget to edit `~/.capwatch` with a number of cryptocurrencies you hold.

 ## Telegram